Country of OriginPinzgauer cow. Hadwellyn Emerald. Bred by Lynne Wells, Victoria. Photo supplied by Julia Roso

 Breed Traits

-Horned apart form one rare line which goes back to 1834 - which was not much bred from as horned animals were needed, to be yoked, for work.
-Line is still going but uncommon.
-Usually de-horned.
-In Australia there is a strong push to test for the poll line, and phase out the horns.
+The breed was traditionally horned, apart from one rare line which goes back to 1834 – which was not much bred from as horned animals were needed, to be yoked, for work.
+The line was continued on, and since the 1980s has been used to increase the number of polled animals.
+In Australia, there is a strong push to test for the poll line, and phase out the horns.
+Half the national herd is now polled and some DNA tested homozygous polls are starting to be used.

-Not many are milked now, even in the home country, but their plentiful milk means they raise their calf well and it grows fast; and in Austria they are put over Red Holsteins to raise milk fat and protein.
+Not many are milked now, even in the home country, but their robustness allows their use on the high Alps in summer for cheese making, and for beef their plentiful milk means they raise their calf well and it grows fast. in Austria they are often put over Red Holsteins to raise milk fat and protein.
 In some Baltic countries the prime use remains milk.

 Docile temperament, although mothers are protective.
 Easily managed by one person and taught to show.
 Very fertile breed.
 Heifers mature early and calve from 27 months.
-In Australia they are bred from far earlier.
 Excellent feed conversion rate.
-Unfortunately in Australia there are lines that have extreme calving difficulty (not all lines).
+In the early 1990s some lines had calving issues, but those lines have been bred out, and the semen recently imported from Austria even when used on heifers has produced low birth weight but well growing calves.

 Studies at the Technical University of Munich proved the meat is excellent eating, having good marbling, tenderness, flavour, and a fine texture - superior to other breeds tested.
 They scored the highest for tenderness.
 On the GeneStar system with many tested, they also scored highest for tenderness, far outranking Angus and Hereford.
 They have a high fat score.
 The meat ranked highly in redness too, which makes it popular with butchers - redness means good meat quality and presents well.
 The breed proved almost equal to the Bavarian Simmental in net weight gain and carcass weight, with tests of over 90 animals.
-Carcass dresses to 51.9%.
+Some steer trials took place in Australia in a feedlot in Queensland in the early 2020s.
+The trials were very promising, with finalised data becoming available in late 2023.
+Contact the Australian Pinzgauer Breeder's Association (see below) for further information.

-Recorded in Salzburg district in 1846, and mentions by breed name also before that.
-Thought to be descended from cattle of the Celts in the Hohe Tauern mountain range, Salzburg.
+The Pinzgauer was recorded in the Salzburg district in 1846, and mentions of breed name were also made before that.
+The Pinzgauer is thought to be descended from cattle of the Celts in the Hohe Tauern mountain range, Salzburg.
 The colours were red and white in broken patterns for camouflage, an ancient pattern.

 They were exported during the 1820s to several other European countries and Baltic countries.
 In 1856 they were shown in Paris.
-In 1873 at the world exposition in Vienna the yoked work animals were very popular.
-Bred throughout Bavaria.
+In 1873 at the world exposition in Vienna, the yoked work animals were very popular.
+They are bred throughout Bavaria.

-The most popular breed of the Austro-Hungarian Empire.
-World War Two knocked the breeders and breed about badly.
+The Pinzgauer was the most popular breed of the Austro-Hungarian Empire.
+However, World War II affected the breeders and breed badly.
 In 1950 a breeders association was formed, with excellent principles of preserving and fostering the three uses and a robust animal.

-Each year in Austria is the traditional 'homecoming' when cattle, sheep, and ponies (Haflingers) are brought down from the mountains.
-There's a week's festivities during the cattle drive.
-The cattle, mostly Pinzgauers, are lavishly decorated for their walk through the towns, and their horns come in useful to hold massive headdresses of pom-poms, flowers, foliage, garlands.
+Each year in Austria a traditional 'homecoming' is held when cattle, sheep and ponies (Haflingers) are brought down from the mountains.
+There is a week's festivities during the cattle drive.
+The cattle, mostly Pinzgauers, are lavishly decorated for their walk through the towns, with their horns coming in useful to hold massive headdresses of pom-poms, flowers, foliage, garlands.

 History in Australia